 So 7 of the 8 technology businesses, and the running store business continue today, and that makes me happy.

-CloudBees - I am an advisor and on the board.
+CloudBees - I was an advisor and on the board until early in 2022.
 My friend Sacha Labourey (from JBoss) founded this company in 2010.
 I helped introduce the concept of focusing on Continuous Delivery and helped the company pivot to Jenkins.
 The company is a leading DevOps company today with over $100M of ARR and about 500 employees.
-It is backed by top tier investors - David Skok of Matrix, John Vrionis of Unusual Ventures, Lightspeed Venture partners, Delta-V and Verizon.
+It is backed by top tier investors - David Skok of Matrix, John Vrionis of Unusual Ventures, Lightspeed Venture partners, Dan Williams of Delta-V and others.

 RedLine13 - We spun this company out of RunSignup in 2013.
 It was load testing technology we had developed to help us test the scaling of our environment so we could emulate handling 50,000 registrations in 7 minutes.
 We also developed innovative zipcode API to do a variety of functions based on location (we use it to autofill city-state information based on a 5 digit zipcode to save users typing).
 We offer both at very low prices in a self serve environment.
 There are now thousands of users and we operate it as a cash flow based business with one of our old friends running day to day operations.